IldarGalikov/RecommendedBooks/README.md

 *In addition has a great example of how person can lead people using questions without any statements* *However some phrases like "I conducted a research" without any details/statistics of research leaved me uncertain if I can trust the information.*

+### It Doesn't Have To Be Crazy At Work by David Heinemeier Hansson and Jason Fried
+The book that uses real life example to demonstrate that in order to be productive and succesful you do not have to be stressed and overworked.

+*My Takeaways.
+Ways to kill unnecesary meetings.
+Advantages of asynchronous communications at work.
+Will use these techniques in case if I will be expanding my company*

 ### Summary of leadership books
 I believe that this is the order for leadership books:
 1. Culture Code